You are viewing a story from harrypotterfanfiction.com

 “Oh I’d rather not,” she breathed slowly, turning red.

-“Erm…well…I just realized I desperately need the loo,” she said quickly, biting her lip as soon as the words escaped her mouth.
+“Erm…well…I just realized…my bladder…,” she quickly trailed off, biting her lip as soon as the words escaped her mouth.

 After giving Dmitri a disapproving look, Professor Graphold turned to Vesper, sighing, “Very well, Ms. Hale, I believe you’ve earned your leave.”

-Vesper stood up too eagerly and left the classroom, but not before giving Narcissa the I’ll-deal-with-you-later look.
+Vesper stood up too eagerly and left the classroom, but not before shooting Narcissa a dirty glare.
+A dirty glare coming from Vesper was definitely serious.
 Narcissa swelled up with guilt.
-She looked over at Nixie, only to find her silently laughing hysterically.
+She looked over at Nixie, only to find her silently laughing in hysteria.

 Vesper returned quickly, her face maintained and her expression unreadable.
 As Vesper quietly closed the door, Narcissa turned to the back and accidently caught Lucius’s icy stare.
 Though his eyes sent chills down her back, she continued glaring at him until he turned away.
 Wretched beast, she thought.